-Duration of Lock Ups

-Lock-Up Releases

-SEED TRANSACTION DEAL POINTS - 2020 STUDY

-Notwithstanding the general illiquidity of a seed investment as a result of the lock-up, seeders customarily require the ability to redeem their capital in the event that the fund or the manager experiences any one of a variety of specific harmful events - whether these events represent damage to the seed investment itself or compromise the manager's ability to successfully manage assets in the future (thus eroding or eliminating the expected value of the revenue share).
-These events include certain levels of losses (which are typically calibrated to the volatility implicit in the applicable investment strategy) or if the manager and/or its key personnel engage in behavior that may be subject to legal or regulatory censure.
-Our observations in 2020 indicated an increased focus by both seeders and managers on the performance triggers for the lock-up release as a result of the volatility experienced in the early days of the COVID-19 pandemic, with seeders seeking narrower triggers and managers asking for greater tolerance for volatility.
+Notwithstanding the general illiquidity of a seed investment during the lock-up period, seeders in liquid strategies customarily require the ability to redeem their capital in the event that the fund or the manager experiences any one of a variety of harmful events - whether these events represent damage to the seed investment itself or compromise the manager's ability to successfully manage assets in the future (thus eroding or eliminating the expected value of the revenue share).
+These events include certain levels of losses (which are typically carefully calibrated to protect only against volatility in excess of that which is implicit in the applicable investment strategy) or if the manager and/or its key personnel engage in behavior that may be subject to legal or regulatory censure.
+Our observations in 2024 indicate a continuation of the increased focus by both seeders and managers on the performance triggers for the lock-up release because of the volatility experienced in the early days of the COVID-19 pandemic as well as more recent concerns about a market correction, interest rate changes and/or inflation dynamics, with seeders seeking narrower triggers and managers asking for greater tolerance for volatility.

+If any such events occur, the lock-up terminates and the seed investment becomes redeemable, often on an accelerated basis; however, in response to historical investor concerns over seeders having accelerated liquidity (particularly given they often represent a significant share of the overall assets of the fund during the lock-up period), it is increasingly common for a release trigger to be treated as an early termination of the lock-up period (such that the seeder rolls into ordinary liquidity) as opposed to triggering a preferential immediate redemption right.

-If any such events occur, the lock-up terminates and the seeder's investments become redeemable, often on an accelerated basis, regardless of whether the redemption notice window for the fund is open or closed, and often before the date of the next scheduled liquidity (e.g., quarterly).
-As noted, the most common of these liquidity rights are keyed to the integrity of the seed investment (e.g., breaches of, or changes to, the investment guidelines; negative performance) and events adversely affecting the manager's future as a business (key person; bad acts; regulatory matters).
-Key person events remain the most common of these liquidity rights, arising in almost all seed transactions over the observation period, and liquidity for investment guidelines breaches/changes has become almost as universal as more seeders have focused on protections for the seed investment.
-Performance and adverse legal events remain extremely common liquidity rights as well - with these becoming nearly ubiquitous in our 2020 observation period.
+As noted, the most common of these liquidity rights are keyed to the protection of the asset value of the seed investment (e.g., breaches of, or changes to, the investment guidelines or negative performance) and events adversely affecting the manager's future as a business (key person, bad acts, regulatory matters, etc.).
+Key person events remain the most common of these liquidity rights, arising in almost all seed transactions over the observation period; special liquidity for investment guidelines breaches/changes has become almost as universal as more seeders have focused on protecting the seed investment.
+Performance and adverse legal events remain extremely common liquidity rights as well; these have become nearly ubiquitous in our 2024 observation period for liquid funds - however, because they are generally inapt for private equity funds (which form a meaningful portion of our dataset), our data showed a phantom decrease in the usage of these terms.